Memberships Experts Shop Join Now Login

 Mumma!
 Let’s get you running!

-We hope you have read Part One of this series and have a good understanding of the changes that have happened to your body during pregnancy and why it’s so important to wait until you are at least 3 months to return to running.
+We hope you have read Part One of this series and understand the changes your body has undergone during pregnancy and why it’s so important to wait until you are at least three months postnatal to return to running.

-Our Empowered Motherhood Return to Running Program is designed to help you to return to running safely and without leaking, pain or discomfort.
+Our Empowered Motherhood Return to Running Program is designed to help you return to running safely and without leaking, pain, or discomfort.
 We LOVE running and are all for it!
-But!
-We have also seen (and experienced) the complications that can arise when you return to running before your body is ready.
+But we have also seen (and experienced) the complications that can arise when you return to running before your body is ready.

 The EMP Return to Running Checklist